matrix-org/synapse/docs/log_contexts.md

     listener_queue.clear()
 ```

-So, both ends of the deferred chain have now dropped their references,
+So, both ends of the awaitable chain have now dropped their references,
-and the deferred chain is now orphaned, and will be garbage-collected at
+and the awaitable chain is now orphaned, and will be garbage-collected at
 some point.
 Note that `await_something_interesting` is a generator
 function, and when Python garbage-collects generator functions, it gives
 them a chance to clean up by making the `yield` raise a `GeneratorExit`